 (Notes) 1 Prepared based on "The Survey of the Current Status of Fire Prevention and Earthquake Countermeasures".
+2 The numbers in parentheses show the proportion, and their unit is %.

 Additionally, in recent years, on top of the aforementioned concerns about earthquake-proofing, due to concerns about aging water resources for firefighting, and because demand for new resources is densely populated areas full of wooden buildings is being anticipated, according to the report "Regarding the Promotion of the Reinforcement and Maintenance of Water Resources for Firefighting" (Issue No. 272, Fire and Ambulance Division's Manager, FDMA, November 24, 2017) Municipalities are setting numerical targets for short, medium, and long term incremental maintenance goals for water resources for firefighting.